layerai-archive/dbt-layer/examples/titanic/README.md

-# Predicting Titanic survivals in dbt DAG
+# Predicting Titanic survivals in the dbt DAG

 In this tutorial, we will see how to build an end-to-end ML pipeline with the opensource [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).

 The Layer dbt Adapter lets you easily enhance your dbt pipelines with machine learning (ML) workloads.